Get

 Traveling With Exotic Pets

 Individuals traveling with exotic pets may need a Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) permit to travel to certain countries.
-CITES is a treaty established to protect endangered plants and animals to ensure the survival of the species.
-Individuals importing or exporting a species listed under CITES will require a permit to travel as it is unlawful to bring any animals or plants on the list across international borders if you don’t have the right documentation.
+CITES is a treaty established to protect endangered plants and animals to ensure the species’ survival.

 If you’re traveling temporarily with your CITES-listed pet, we recommend applying for a CITES Certificate of Ownership.
-This certificate is known as a “pet passport” and will be valid for three years, allowing certificate holders to export and re-import multiple times.
+This certificate, known as a “pet passport, ” is valid for 3 years and allows certificate holders to export and re-import multiple times.
 Unfortunately, not all countries accept CITES Certificates of Ownership.
 We recommend checking out the national CITES authorities page for your destination country to find out who you would contact to see what documentation you need to travel with your pet.

 CITES-listed pets include: